About this course

 Transnational Movement in the Age of Globalisation

-The module investigates transnational approaches to migration and global mobility.
-It combines a theoretical emphasis in the first part with one based on specific empirical case studies and methodological issues in the second.
+The module investigates transnational approaches to migration, global mobility and diversity.
+It combines theoretical approaches with empirical case studies and methodological issues.

 Learning and assessment